apollux/Turtle/README.md

 .Run();
 ```
 This will repeat the Action passed in This() every 100ms for a maximum of 5 tries as long as the action throws an exception.
+`result` contains the CompletionState.
+The CompletionState is an enum with the following values: Failed, Aborted, Success.

 ```C#
 Retry.This(() =>